Bachelor of Interior Design in Canada: Top Universities, Deadlines, Admission Requirements, Fees, Scholarships, Placements

 Bachelor of Interior Design in Canada: Top Recruiters

-IKEA and H&M, as well as major architecture and design firms like Gensler, Stantec, and BGIS, are among the top employers in Canada for recent graduates with a bachelor's degree in interior design.
-Major employers also include specialist design businesses that work on commercial, residential, or hospitality projects.
+Ikea and H&M, as well as major architecture and design companies such as Gensler, Stantec, and BGIS, are among the top employers in Canada for students who have recently obtained a bachelor's degree in interior design.

 Bachelor of Interior Design in Canada: Placement